Publications

 One of ISAS' primary goals, as a scientific survey unit of the Prairie Research Institute at the University of Illinois, is the dissemination of information on archaeological and historical topics to both professional and public audiences.
 To keep up with our ongoing work, sign up for our newsletter.

-ISAS produces three publicly available archaeological publication series: Studies in Archaeology (SIA), ISAS Research Reports (RR) and Studies in Material Culture (SAMC).
-Through these publications ISAS strives to further educate and inform the public in the preservation, protection, and interpretation of the archaeological resources of Illinois.
+ISAS produces three publicly available archaeological publication series: Studies in Archaeology (SIA), Research Reports (RR) and Studies in Material Culture (SAMC).
+Through these publications, ISAS strives to educate further and inform the public about the preservation, protection, and interpretation of the archaeological resources of Illinois.

 ISAS publications printed after September 2020 that contain information about human remains are embargoed from public release.
-Access to embargoed elements are available only by submitting a detailed request for approval by the ISAS Director.
+Access to embargoed elements are available only by submitting a detailed request for approval by the ISAS Director via ISAS-Publications@illinois.edu.
+Please provide the title of the files requested, a detailed explanation of why access is requested, how the material will be used, and how the file will be protected from dissemination, and then the request will be reviewed to determine eligibility for access.
 All proposed requests must qualify for access under current NAGPRA procedures.

 ISAS publications are available for purchase by emailing ISAS-publications@illinois.edu.
 Please browse our website to learn what we have available for sale or as a free PDF download—each volume has either an email link for purchase or a Box link for free PDF download.
 The ISAS Publications price list lists all volumes available for purchase and ordering information.